DvlpSpc/dvlpspc.github.io/grants.md

 * This will become a table of contents (this text will be scrapped).
 {:toc}

+**DevelopSpace recently selected 14 projects for funding in our first round of grants!**
+You can read more about the selections on our [announcement page](/grants/2025/).

 # Overview

 DevelopSpace is initiating a grants program to support projects working in relevant science